nathadriele/redshift-to-s3-unload-dag/README.md

 This section creates an Airflow DAG scheduled to run daily at 12:30 PM UTC. catchup=False prevents backfilling of missed runs.
 This task executes the UNLOAD query on Redshift, storing the data in S3 as specified.

+### Testing

+1. Manual Verification

+After setting up the DAG, manually trigger it via the Airflow interface to ensure it runs as expected.

+2. Log Monitoring

+Check Airflow logs during execution to verify:

+- Successful connection to Redshift.
+- Proper execution of the UNLOAD query.
+- Correct file creation in S3 with the expected name and format.